opulencephp/docs/sessions.md

 ```

 <h2 id="id-generators">Id Generators</h2>
 If your session has just started or if its data has been invalidated, a new session Id will need to be generated.
 These Ids must be cryptographically secure to prevent session hijacking.
-If you're using `Opulence\Sessions\Session`, you can either pass in your own Id generator (must implement `Opulence\Sessions\Ids\IIdGenerator`) or use the default `Opulence\Sessions\Ids\IdGenerator`.
+If you're using `Opulence\Sessions\Session`, you can either pass in your own Id generator (must implement `Opulence\Sessions\Ids\Generators\IIdGenerator`) or use the default `Opulence\Sessions\Ids\Generators\IdGenerator`.

 > **Note:** It's recommended you use Opulence's `IdGenerator` unless you know what you're doing.